 We, humans, have an inherent desire to consume objects, and this material culture has always been an aspect of our society.
 In 2019 though, material culture means that young Australians increasingly want it all; to be a home-owner in a happening suburb, with a slick new ride, wearing the freshest of fresh kicks.
 Pair that with our tendency to love smashed avo and almond milk lattes, and it equals bad news for our financial freedom.

 So, are you drowning in student debt?
 Wading through personal loan statements?
 Barely keeping your head above your mortgage repayments and living expenses?
 Fear not!
 There are ways you can find financial freedom again!

 Paying your loan off early is the dream; less interest, less money, less time, less stress.
 What’s the best way to do it, and what should you consider?

 To pay your loan off quickly, here are some tips:

-Rule of thumb: If you finish paying off your loan early, for example in four years instead of five, you will save money.
+Rule of thumb: If you finish paying off your loan with no credit check early, for example in four years instead of five, you will save money.
 You won’t pay that last bit of interest.
 If you took out your loan or credit because of an interest-free period, you also won’t risk rolling into that scary period where interest actually kicks in!
 Winning!